 We see ourselves as a conservative organisation with a very low appetite for tax risk.
 We are not prepared to use any tax strategies that have risk inherent in them.
 It is our aim to get our tax affairs right so that we have certainty over our tax position.

-We see compliance with tax legislation as key to managing our tax risk and all complex transactions are reviewed by our Finance Director.
+We see compliance with tax legislation as key to managing our tax risk and all complex transactions are reviewed by our Financial Controller.
 Finance staff are well trained and aware of online resources but are also aware of the limitations of their knowledge which means they seek specialist assistance where necessary.

 We have ongoing relationships with professional advisers that allow us to seek expert advice on specialist areas of tax and employment law.

 We aim to have an open and honest relationship with HMRC.

 Our communication with HMRC is mainly focussed around timely tax compliance.
 We aim to meet relevant filing and payment deadlines for all taxes the company pays.
 Where HMRC have carried out periodic VAT and PAYE checks we have provided all records requested, answered questions honestly and have demonstrated our tax affairs are compliant.